dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-text-with-a-shadow.md

 The examples in this section show how to create a shadow effect for displayed text.

 ## Example
- The <xref:System.Windows.Media.Effects.DropShadowEffect> object allows you to create a variety of drop shadow effects for [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] objects.
+ The <xref:System.Windows.Media.Effects.DropShadowEffect> object allows you to create a variety of drop shadow effects for Windows Presentation Foundation (WPF) objects.
 The following example shows a drop shadow effect applied to text.
 In this case, the shadow is a soft shadow, which means the shadow color blurs.

  ![Text shadow with Softness &#61; 0.25](./media/how-to-create-text-with-a-shadow/drop-shadow-text-effect.jpg)